-The Libertarian Vindicator is a political news website dedicated to the promotion of Libertarian ideals of government and the advancement of more freedom in our world today.
+The Libertarian Vindicator is a political news website dedicated to political commentary that advances the principles of economic and personal liberty.

 Robert is a graduate of the University of Colorado at Colorado Springs with a B.A. in Political Science (Emphasis American Politics & Public Law) and Colorado State University-Pueblo with an M.A. in American History.
-He is currently a public school teacher in Colorado Springs where he teaches college level Political Science and History courses.
 In college, Robert was an active member of the Republican Party serving as the chairman of the College Republicans & interning for Colorado’s U.S. Senator.
 He became active in the Libertarian movement with the 2008 campaign of Ron Paul.
 Since then he has started this venture to educate the public about Libertarianism and volunteers his time to the Libertarian Party of Colorado and the National Party.
-He is passionate about our country’s future and a loving husband.
+He is passionate about our country’s future, a loving husband, and a proud father.

 Timothy is a graduate of Fullsail University with an Associate’s degree in Applied Science and a 2017 graduate of the Virtual Mises University in Economics.
 He is an amateur Civil War historian and a lifelong champion of Liberty.
 Mr. Eyer is Chairman of the Livingston County Libertarian Party and a member of the Libertarian Party of New York.
 An avid activist, he fights for 2nd Amendment rights, jury nullification, and ending the war on drugs.
 He is an advocate of free markets, Austrian Economics, and school choice.
 Timothy believes a free and voluntary society is best for a prosperous, civilized nation.
 He is also the co-host of a weekly Libertarian minded podcast.